You won’t study German for long before you need to start asking questions (and I’m not talking about ‘why am I learning this crazy hard language?!’)

 Wann is again pretty self explanatory and is used in questions in the same way was English.

-You can see in the their example that instead of asking ‘how long?’ in German we say ‘since when?’
+You can see in the last example that instead of asking ‘how long?’ in German we say ‘since when?’

 The last of the easy question words in German.
 Wer is used in the same way as ‘who’ in English.